Software-Improvement-Group/sigridci/docs/reference/analysis-scope-configuration.md

         exclude:
           - ".*/.*[.]spec[.]jsx"

-When you specify both include and exclude patterns, the exclude patterns take precedence.
+When you specify both `include` and `exclude` patterns, the exclude patterns take precedence.
 In this example, the file `frontend/home.jsx` would be included, but the file `frontend/example.spec.jsx` would be excluded.

-As a convention, all include and exclude patterns always start with `.*/`.
-It is tempting to always define patterns relative to the root of the codebase, but it's important to realize that what is considered the "root" is flexible in Sigrid.
+As a convention, all `include` and `exclude` patterns always start with `.*/`.
+It is tempting to always define patterns relative to the root of the codebase, but it is important to realize that what is considered the "root" is flexible in Sigrid.
 Depending on how you [map your repositories to systems](../organization-integration/systems.md), the root of your repository might not match the root of the Sigrid system that contains your repository.
 Starting all patterns `.*/` will avoid confusion in such situations.

 Some other common caveats when using regular expressions to define patterns:

 - All patterns are case-sensitive.
 This is relevant in case you are specifically searching for naming in camelCase or PascalCase.
 It is then useful to search for files like `SomeTest.java`.
 - You are entering patterns inside of a YAML file.
 YAML uses backslashes for escape characters.
-So if you want to use backslashes inside of your regular expressions, for example `\S+`, you will need to escape the backslash: `\\S+`.
+So if you want to use backslashes inside of your regular expressions, for example `\S+` (i.e. "one or more non-whitespace characters"), you will need to escape the backslash: `\\S+`.
 - If you want to express a literal dot `.`, use `[.]`.
 This means: 1 character in a group where only `.` is permitted.
 - Matching "positive" patterns is far easier than trying with negative lookaheads `(?!)`, as catching the full file path becomes difficult.
 There are cases where patterns may work such as `((?![unwanted string]).)+`, but these are hard to get right/debug.
 - Also, negative lookbehinds (`?<!`) are not recommended.
 They need to be fixed length and immediately precede the pattern to work (wildcards tend to break the pattern).